Alaskan Cod, Mediterranean Style

 Place semi-defrosted fish atop the vegetable mixture.

 Season the fish with salt and pepper.

 Pour wine into the pan.
 Drizzle olive oil over the fish.

 Top the fish with lemon wheels.

 Cook on stove-top, covered, over high heat until the juices start to bubble.
-Reduce heat and continue to cook until the fish is cooked through, about 20 minutes.
+Reduce heat, cover and continue to cook until the fish is cooked through, about 20 minutes.

 Optionally, put the skillet under the broiler briefly to get a nice brown finish on the dish…

 Summer Soiree is a season long franchise where Food Network editors team up with bloggers to share recipes about everyone’s favorite summer dishes.
 Be sure to check out the Pinterest Board with over 175,000 followers called Let’s Pull Up A Chair!
 And if this Alaskan Cod, Mediterranean Style got you in the mood for all kinds of frozen things – you might enjoy taking a peek at other cool recipes from some fabulous bloggers below…

 Dishing With Divya: Strawberry Sherbet

 The Lemon Bowl: Vegan Chocolate Peanut Butter Ice Cream (No Machine Required)